microsoft/Dynamics365Commerce.ScaleUnit/src/ScaleUnitSample/Readme.md

      -  World Wide Web Services -> Health and Diagnostics (HTTP Logging, Request Monitor)
      -  World Wide Web Services -> Performance Features (Static Content Compression)
      -  World Wide Web Services -> Security (Windows Authentication, Request Filtering)
-1. Only TLS 1.2 (not TLS 1.0/1.1) should be enabled in the system, you can leave this prereq check to the installer which will print out actionable instructions in case your machine needs changes in that area.
+1. Only TLS 1.2 and TLS 1.3 (not TLS 1.0/1.1) should be enabled in the system, you can leave this prereq check to the installer which will print out actionable instructions in case your machine needs changes in that area.
 Or you can proactively configure strong cryptography as described [here](https://docs.microsoft.com/en-us/mem/configmgr/core/plan-design/security/enable-tls-1-2-server#configure-for-strong-cryptography) and make sure TLS 1.0/1.1 is disabled by following [this](https://docs.microsoft.com/en-us/windows-server/security/tls/tls-registry-settings#tls-dtls-and-ssl-protocol-version-settings) section.
 In case your registry will not have subkeys TLS 1.0 (and 1.1) ->Client/Server - you would need to manually create them.

 #Folder structure
 - ChannelDatabase - contains the set of SQL files which will be executed against Channel DB during the Extension deployment.
 The scripts are run in alphabetical order, see details [here](https://docs.microsoft.com/en-us/dynamics365/commerce/dev-itpro/channel-db-extensions)
+- CommerceProxyGenerator - contains the set of files required to generate a proxy capable of making CSU calls.
 - CommerceRuntime - the set of CommerceRuntime (CRT) and CSU files composing CRT/CSU Extension.
 - Download -  the container for the Base Sealed Scale Unit installer.
 Its subfolder ChannelData will contain an automatically downloaded package with Demo Data which will be applied against the Channel DB during deployment.
-- E-CommerceProxyGenerator - contains the set of files required to generate a proxy capable of making CSU calls.
 - Installer - the project responsible for the Extension Installer generation used for on-prem Scale Unit Deployment.
 - POS - contains samples demonstrating how to create POS extensions.
 - ScaleUnit - the project responsible for the generation of the Extension package used for cloud Scale Unit Deployment.